Cymbal: India

 In India, cymbals have been in use since ancient times and are still used across almost all major temples and Buddhist sites.
 Gigantic aartis along the Ganges, which are revered by Hindus all over the world, are incomplete without large cymbals.

-Central Asia and Iran
+Iran and Central Asia

 Mesopotamian cymbals from the 3rd millennium B.C. show that the large cymbal dates back into antiquity.

 The Shahnameh (circa 977 and 1010 CE) mentions the use of cymbals at least 14 times in its text, most in the context of creating a loud din in war, to frighten the enemy or to celebrate.
 The Persian word is sanj or senj (سنج), but the Shahnameh does not claim these to be Persian in origin.
-Several times it calls then "Indian cymbals."
+Several times it calls them "Indian cymbals."
 Other adjectives to describe them include "golden" and "brass," and to play them is to "clash" them.

 A different form is called sanj angshati (سنج انگشتی), these are zill.